venkatt05/learn-install/README.md

 # Steps -- Please follow the below 2 steps carefully inorder to avoid script failures .
 It will be hard to check the cause of the failure .

 ### Step 1 :
 1. Change the default browser to your desired one by opening "system settings-->Desktop and Dock -->Default web browser".
-Then it is mandatory to signin https://github.com/
+Then it is mandatory to signin https://github.com/ with your anthology mail Id.
 2. Run the below command in your terminal

 ```bash {"id":"01J08ZGVVGPEX3SFP2YEYH21CW"}